mgehling/mapillary_issues/README.md

-mapillary_issues
+Mapillary Issues
 ================

-Public repository for reporting Mapillary issues
+Public repository for reporting Mapillary issues.

+Report bugs or other problems here.